-Interior Designers – Candidates with six or more years of experience are in high demand.
-So too are those with commercial project experience, yet there is a shortage of suitable candidates in this area.
+Interior Designers – Interior Designers are in high demand to work on new fitouts and refurbishments.
+Candidates with six or more years of experience are sought in particular, as are those with commercial project experience.
+However there is a shortage of suitable candidates in these areas.

 Revit/BIM - More firms are using Revit and Building Information Modelling software, but despite the number of BIM projects there is a lack of local expertise around it.
-With a lot of BIM projects on the horizon, Revit Drafters will be in particularly high demand.
-Smaller practices are also looking for Revit experts who can implement and train staff on the software.
+With a lot of BIM projects on the horizon, Revit Drafters will be in high demand, especially those with commercial and multi-residential project experience.

 Project Architects – In a localised trend, multi-unit residential projects are booming in Sydney and as a result employers need Project Architects to run them.
 Project leaders are also needed for commercial developments.
 Candidates must have design and coordination experience, along with people management skills.